 This is one of the only mixed carnivore enclosures in the UK.
-Woburn has five bears - two males, three females and two young cubs that were born in 2020, and one young cub that was born in early 2021.
+Woburn has seven bears - two males, three females and two young cubs that were born in 2020, and one young cub that was born in early 2021.
 All of the bears live outside 365 days a year and will hibernate through the cold months of winter.

 All about us

 |Height:||5 to 6 ft (1.5 to 1.8 m) in length|

 |Weight:||200 to 600 lbs (90 to 270 kg)|